“Hey, what’s up?” It’s late at night and you’re in bed with your neck pressed against the headboard so you can see your phone. Welcome to text neck.

 If your symptoms do not subside in a reasonable time frame, up to two weeks, or they worsen, you should seek a proper evaluation by a medical doctor, preferably one with expertise in musculoskeletal medicine such as pain medicine specialist/or a physiatrist who will perform a thorough and focused physical examination addressing potential triggers for your symptoms.

 Your doctor may ask you to have some diagnostic testing performed, such as X-rays, MRI- to evaluate the disc integrity and detect level of herniation, and electromyography/nerve conduction studies-to evaluate nerve function and pinpoint a lesion on a nerve affected by the disc herniation.
 Generally speaking, text neck does not require additional testing unless your doctor is concerned for an underlying medical illness that can cause or mimic these symptoms.
+Alternatively, you can even book a private MRI scan without waiting on a doctor’s referral if you are worried of more serious complications.

 On occasion, you may require stronger medication such as oral steroids and muscle relaxers or minimally invasive procedures such as an epidural injection.
 Contrary to common practices, opiate medication (oxycodone, Percocet®, Vicodin®) should not be prescribed as a first line treatment.
 This will be accompanied by a course of physical therapy so you can improve your range of motion, learn and understand the principles of proper neck posture and focused neck exercise to strengthen the surrounding supportive muscles to prevent future occurrences of ‘text neck.’
 It is imperative that you adhere to home exercise regimens as designed by your physical therapist.